American Civil War Troops,

 the Tar Heel

-State recruited more soldiers than any Southern state.
+State recruited more soldiers than any other Southern state.
 More than 620,000 died in the Civil War and 40,000 were North Carolinians.
 The Old North

 State provided 69 infantry regiments and 4 infantry battalions; 9 cavalry